 Frances Cleveland was born on July 21, 1864, in Buffalo, New York.
 She married President Grover Cleveland on June 2, 1886.
 The couple had four daughters and two sons.
 Grover Cleveland died in 1908, and Frances remarried in 1913.
-Frances became active in the Needlework Guild during World War I, later serving as its national president from 1925 to 1940.
+She became active in the Needlework Guild during World War I, later serving as its national president, from 1925 to 1940.
 She died on October 29, 1947, in Baltimore, Maryland.

 Frances Cleveland was born Frances Clara Folsom on July 21, 1864, in Buffalo, New York.
 Her father, an attorney named Oscar, died in a carriage accident two days after Frances' ninth birthday.
 Her mother, Emma Harmon, would eventually remarry.
 Frances had one sibling, a sister named Nellie.